Cbonief/Nine-Men-Morris/README.md

 on it.
 [Video](https://www.youtube.com/watch?v=l-hh51ncgDI&pp=ugMICgJwdBABGAE%3D)

 My implementation uses _alpha beta_ pruning and transpositions tables, which speed up the search when the depth is high.
+This is the reason why the moves and the board state need a hashing fuction.

 ### UI